-- Significant volumes of wood-based biomass that are surplus to the demand of forest industry exist.
-When all fibre categories are considered this volume equates to approximately 6.41 TWh of annual electricity potential during the first period and 4.5 TWh annually thereafter. - 2.
-Most of the available biomass is in the form of standing timber that exists in the far north of the Province where it is currently uneconomic to harvest this timber even for lumber production. - 3.
-Pulp logs are less costly but their availability is forecast to decrease significantly after 10 years. - 4.
-There are significant volumes of lower-cost fibre (sawmill woodwaste and roadside woodwaste) surplus to the current demand of existing industries.
-About 1,300 GWh/year worth province-wide thru to 2040.
-The fibre is scattered and the highest potential regions are the BC coast, and the West Kootenays. - 5.
-Although there is currently a 9-year surplus of total biomass, after this time surplus biomass availability is forecasted to become scarce in several BC interior regions. - 6.
+- Significant volumes of wood-based biomass that are surplus to the demand of the forest industry exist.
+When all fibre categories are considered, this volume equates to approximately 4.03 TWh of annual electricity potential during the first period and 4.07 TWh annually thereafter. - 2.
+Most of the available biomass is in the form of standing timber that exists in coastal mountainous areas where it is currently uneconomic to harvest timber, even for lumber production. - 3.
+Pulp logs are less costly, but their availability is significantly less than in previous forecasts due to increasing demands for these logs from the pulp and paper industry. - 4.
+There are significant volumes of lower-cost fibre (sawmill wood waste and roadside wood waste) surplus to the current demand of existing industries.
+About 1,146 GWh/year worth province-wide thru to 2042.
+The fibre is scattered and the highest potential regions are the BC Coast, and the West Kootenays. - 5.
 Cost of electricity from wood-based biomass can vary substantially, depending on the fibre types (fuel profile) that are utilized over the life of a plant.